-The shadow of the five-dimensional Myers--Perry black hole was first investigated through two-dimensional projection images by \cite{Papnoi:2014aaa}.
-Recently, the work \cite{Novo:2024wyn} provides an analytical description of the hypershadow boundary in the cohomogeneity--one case, with $a=b$.
+The shadow of the five-dimensional Myers-Perry black hole was first investigated through two-dimensional projection images by \cite{Papnoi:2014aaa}.
+Recently, the work \cite{Novo:2024wyn} provided an analytical description of the hypershadow boundary in the cohomogeneity-one case, with $a=b$.
 We compute the hypershadow numerically, investigate its physical features, and verify the consistency with the analytical results.